canidlogic/retro/doc/RetroSpec.md

 ### Entity handling

-After the header, the rest of the Retro script supports all Shastina entity types.
+After the header, the rest of the Retro script supports all Shastina entity types except for additional metacommands.

 String entities must be double-quoted and may not have any string prefix.
 The quoted string must be a case-sensitive match for one of the OPL2 parameter names defined earlier.
 The entity causes an atom representing that OPL2 parameter name to be pushed onto the interpreter stack.